-The Vignelli Center for Design Studies’ Design Conversations Podcast features informal discussions with accomplished designers and educators about their work, careers, philosophies, and interests.
-These unique perspectives from thoughtful design leaders provide insight into the state of design.
+The Vignelli Center’s Design Conversations Podcast features informal discussions with accomplished designers and educators about their work, careers, philosophies, and interests.
+These design leaders’ perspectives provide thoughtful insight into the state of design.
 Vignelli Center projects have also been discussed on Intersections: The RIT Podcast.

 Intersections: The RIT Podcast, episode 28